paulross/PythonExtensionPatterns/doc/sphinx/source/subclassing_and_super_call.rst

     obj.increment()
     assert obj.state == 1

-This is fine for subclasses that just add some functionality however if you want to overload the super class you need to be able to call ``super()`` from C which is described next.
+This is fine for subclasses that just add some additional functionality however if you want to overload the super class you need to be able to call ``super()`` from C which is described next.

 =================================